MicrosoftDocs/iis-docs/iis/extensions/iis-compression/using-iis-compression.md

 2. The server examines the **Accept-Encoding** header in the request and selects a scheme that the server supports.

-3. The server then applies the corresponding algorithm to compress the response body.
+3. The server applies the corresponding algorithm to compress the response body.

 4. When the server sends back the response, it adds the **Content-Encoding** response header with the selected compression scheme as the header value.

-5. Finally, the user agent uses the scheme indicated in the **Content-Encoding** response header to decompress the response body and to render the original contents to the user.
+5. The user agent uses the scheme indicated in the **Content-Encoding** response header to decompress the response body and to render the original contents to the user.

 ### Enabling Multiple Compression Schemes

-One of the key ideas behind HTTP compression scheme negotiation is the possibility of supporting new compression schemes while still allow to maintain backward compatibility with old clients or servers.
+One of the key ideas behind HTTP compression scheme negotiation is the possibility of supporting new compression schemes while maintaining backward compatibility with old clients or servers.

 While **Brotli** compression offers the benefit of higher compression ratio and has been supported by many browsers, it is still not as widely adopted as **Gzip** at the time of writing.
 Therefore, one possible optimization is to enable both **Brotli** and **Gzip** compression, but prioritize **Brotli** if the client-side user agent also supports it.

 #### IIS 10.0 Version 1803 or Above